apache/nuttx/configs/olimex-lpc1766stk/README.txt

        Hmmm..
 I probably should set up an NSH script to just mount /dev/mmcsd0 at /mnt/sdcard each time the board boots.

+    3. Sending Files from the Target to the Linux Host PC

       This program has been verified against the rzsz programs running on a Linux PC.
 To send a file to the PC, first make sure that the serial port is configured to work with the board:

         $ sudo stty -F /dev/ttyS0 57600
         $ sudo stty -F /dev/ttyS0

-    start rz on the Linux host:
+      Start rz on the Linux host:

         $ sudo rz </dev/ttyS0 >/dev/ttyS0

       You can add the rz -v option multiple times, each increases the level of debug output.

       NOTE: The NuttX Zmodem does sends rz\n when it starts in compliance with the Zmodem specification.
 On Linux this, however, seems to start some other, incompatible version of rz.
 You need to start rz manually to make sure that the correct version is selected.
 You can tell when this evil rz/sz has inserted itself because you will see the '^' (0x5e) character replacing the standard Zmodem ZDLE character (0x19) in the binary data stream.

       If you don't have the rz command on your Linux box, the package to install rzsz (or possibily lrzsz).

       Then on the target:

         > sz -d /dev/ttyS1 <filename>

       Where filename is the full path to the file to send (i.e., it begins with the '/' character).

+    4. Receiving Files on the Target from the Linux Host PC

+       To send a file to the target, first make sure that the serial port on the host is configured to work with the board:

+         $ sudo stty -F /dev/ttyS0 57600
+          $ sudo stty -F /dev/ttyS0

+       Start rz on the on the target:

+         nsh> rz -d /dev/ttyS1

+       Then use the sz command on Linux to send the file to the target:

+         $ sudo sz <filename> t </dev/ttyS0 >/dev/ttyS0

+       Where <filename> is the file that you want to send.

+       The resulting file will be found where you have configured the Zmodem "sandbox" via CONFIG_SYSTEM_ZMODEM_MOUNTPOINT, in this case at /mnt/sdcard.

+       You can add the az -v option multiple times, each increases the level of debug output.
+If you want to capture the Linux rz output, then re-direct stderr to a log file by adding 2>az.log to the end of the rz command.

+       If you don't have the az command on your Linux box, the package to install rzsz (or possibily lrzsz).